milofultz/milofultz.github.io/_posts/2020-12-01-advent-of-code.md

 - _20201201: Solved the first challenge, starting up number 2_
 - _20201202: Solved day 2_
-- _20201203: Solved day 3_
+- _20201203: Solved day 3 and 4_
-- _20201204: Solved day 4_
+- _20201204: Solved day 5_
-- _20201205: Solved day 5_
+- _20201205: Solved day 6_
-- _20201206: Solved day 6.
+- _20201206: Solved day 7.
 Definitely noticing the desire to be on the leaderboards and "cool" or "fast" or whatever and trying to go against that feeling.
 I would rather have effective solutions "slowly" than flail around and hope stuff works._
-- _20201207: Solved day 7.
+- _20201207: Solved day 8.
 Worked much more purposefully and without (as much) regard to the clock; still working on focusing on the process over the product._
+- _20201208: Solved day 9.
+Brute forcing a problem I should probably use an algorithm for, but don't know enough.
+Now is the time to really dig!
+Look through solutions on Reddit, Mastodon, etc._